rorygreig/udacity-RL-continuous-control/README.md

 This is a Deep Reinforcement Learning algorithm to solve the "Continuous Control" Unity environment, where the aim is to keep a robot arm with multiple joints within a target sphere.

-This project contains a solution the 2nd continuous control environment, with 20 parallel agents.
+This project contains a solution to Version 2 of the continuous control environment, with 20 parallel agents.

 It contains implementations of both the DDPG and PPO algorithm, however only the DDPG implementation successfully solves the environment at present.